Juvenon Health Journal 2014 – June 2014, No. 5

 Today, CoQ10 is a $700 million global business.
 Over 6 million North Americans consume CoQ10 daily.
-It is not only marketed as an antioxidant, but also as an anti-ageing compound, a therapy for heart health and a prophylactic against the toxicity of statin drugs.
+It is not only marketed as an antioxidant, but also as an anti-aging compound, a therapy for heart health and a prophylactic against the toxicity of statin drugs.
 Doctors are both recommending and prescribing CoQ10 for these and other conditions under the assumption that the supplement is beneficial to mitochondrial health.

 But is this theory wrong?
 Given CoQ10’s popularity, one would assume there’s copious research to support these important health claims.
 However, there is no real evidence that CoQ10 supplementation does what doctors think it does.
 In this month’s Juvenon Health Journal we expose the truth about this popular supplement.